abilandz/PH8124/Lecture_4/Lecture_4.md

 echo $((9%3)) # prints 0
 ```

-Floating point arithmetics cannot be done directly in **Bash** in any other way either, but this is not a severe limitation, as we can always invoke some external Linux command, like **bc** ('basic calculator') to perform it --- more on this later!
+Floating point arithmetic cannot be done directly in **Bash** in any other way either, but this is not a severe limitation, as we can always invoke some external Linux command, like **bc** ('basic calculator') to perform it --- more on this later!